stakater/stakater-docs/docs/content/sre/machinepools/machinepools.md

 ## 3x Worker

-In a SAAP cluster, the worker nodes are where the actual application workloads run and are managed.
+In a SAAP cluster, the worker nodes are where the actual user application workloads run and are managed.
 Minimum three worker machines are required for SAAP deployments.

 | vCPU | Memory |
 |---|---|